Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Model

-Having reduced the dimensionality of the secondary data, we replace the original features in the plot-level data matrix (\ref{eq:datamatrix}) by their projections:

-and use sums of squares to obtain estimates for the genetic and residual covariance matrices of the factors and focal trait.
-We then convert the plot-level factor scores to BLUEs $\bar{\Y}_{\tilde{\Xi} f}$ by taking the genotypic means.
-Note that we have not used the focal trait data $\y_f$ in any of the previous six steps detailed above.
+We now convert the plot-level data to BLUEs $\bar{\Y}_{\tilde{\Xi} f}$ by taking the genotypic means.
+Note that we have not used the focal trait data $\y_f$ in the modeling of the secondary features.
 As a result, not all of the $\tilde{m}$ factors may be relevant to the multivariate genomic prediction problem.
-As a form of subset selection we perform an exhaustive search for the best subset of $\tilde{m}^\star \leq \tilde{m}$ factors for predicting the focal trait BLUEs using the factor BLUEs in linear regression, using adjusted $R^2$ as the accuracy measure \citep{Lumley2020}.
-Following this search, we subset the BLUEs to obtain $\bar{\Y}_{\tilde{\Xi}^\star f} \in \mathbb{R}^{n \times (\tilde{m}^\star + 1)}$ subset the covariance matrices of factors and focal trait accordingly:
+As a basic form of subset selection we perform an exhaustive search for the best subset of $\tilde{m}^\star \leq \tilde{m}$ factors for predicting the focal trait BLUEs $\bar{\y}_{f}$ using the factor score BLUEs $\bar{\Y}_{\tilde{\Xi}}$ in multiple linear regression, using adjusted $R^2$ as the accuracy measure \citep{Lumley2020}.
+Following this search, we subset the BLUEs to obtain $\bar{\Y}_{\tilde{\Xi}^\star f} \in \mathbb{R}^{n \times (\tilde{m}^\star + 1)}$ and subset the estimated covariance matrices of factor scores and focal trait accordingly: